Lasher09/NLP/2014-04-30-VocabHTML.md

 ##Post 6:

 __Program:__ VocabularyHTML
-__Purpose and description:__ A program that takes out a list of words from a webpage in a list format for easier copy and pasting with no need to format further..
+__Purpose and description:__  This program takes out selecte words from a webpage and outputs those words into a list format for easier copy and pasting with no need to format further.

 __Program capabilites:__
 * Capture a webpage